ioncakephper/aidoccli/README.md

 ## Customization

-This template is a starting point.
-You can easily customize it to fit your project's needs:
+You can easily customize this repository to fit your project's needs:

 - **Linting Rules**: Modify the `.eslintrc.js` file to add or change ESLint rules.
 - **Formatting Options**: Adjust the `.prettierrc` file to change Prettier's formatting options.